-The AZA Population Management Center (PMC), located and hosted by the Lincoln Park Zoo in Chicago, IL, is responsible for conducting the genetic and demographic analyses needed to develop and distribute population management recommendations for all Species Survival Plans® (SSP).
+The AZA Population Management Center (PMC), located at and hosted by the Lincoln Park Zoo in Chicago, IL, is responsible for conducting the genetic and demographic analyses needed to develop and distribute population management recommendations for all Species Survival Plans® (SSP).

-PMC staff, including population biologists and studbook analysts, assist each SSP in the development of their population management plans by making sure the data are accurate, determining the current population status, predicting the future population status, identifying specific breeding recommendations, and distributing the plan to all participating AZA-accredited institutions.
+PMC staff, including population biologists and studbook analysts, assist each SSP program in the development of their population management plans by making sure the data are accurate, determining the current population status, predicting the future population status, identifying specific breeding recommendations, and distributing the plan to all participating institutions.
 In addition, the PMC contributes valuable information for AZA Animal Care Manuals and Regional Collection Plans.

 To schedule a planning appointment with the PMC:

 Contact the PMC's Studbook Analyst Kelvin Limbrick.

 To speak with a population biologist about your program:

 Contact PMC Director and Senior Population Biologist Sarah Long or firstname.lastname@example.org.